 A rookie SEO mistake is to try to funnel all traffic and all links to the homepage.
 But if your homepage is commercially focused there is some finite limit to how many links you will be able to build for it.
 You can build many additional links by looking for holes in the market and creating content around linking opportunities.
 If people link to an article on your website then that trust and link equity flows through the rest of your site and helps all of the other pages on your site rank better as well.

 When my husband was looking for a place for us he shopped on Craigslist.
 Many others likely do as well, especially for people who are looking to rent.
-Oodle is a popular distributed classified site with millions of real estate listings, and sites like Zillow and Trulia are also taking a large share of real estate specific traffic.
+Sites like Zillow and Trulia are also taking a large share of real estate specific traffic.

-Google offers a Housing search option at the top of many organic search results, which ties into Google Maps and Google Base.
-Uploading property data to Google Base will help get your properties additional exposure.
+Google offered a Housing search option at the top of many organic search results, which tied into Google Maps and Google Base.
+This feature has since been discontinued, however given the size of the real estate market it would not be surprising to see Google re-enter the market.

-Google, trying to control even more traffic in this space, is also tested a mortgage market.
-While some of these syndication channels can offer a cheap traffic stream, they will also drive out low value add players who rely on data that is quickly becoming commoditized.
+While some syndication channels can offer a quick & affordable stream of traffic, they will also drive out low value add players who rely on data that is quickly becoming commoditized.
 The real estate professionals who do well long term will be those who remain destinations by